gap-system/gap/INSTALL.md

 ### Cut and Paste does not work

-You might want to try different shells, starting each of the three .bat files in the `bin` directory: `gap.bat`. `gaprxvt.bat` and `gapcmd.bat`.
+You might want to try different shells, using both of the two `.bat` files in the `bin` directory: `gap.bat` and `gapcmd.bat`.
+Also,
-Also, <https://www.gap-system.org/Faq/faq.html#4> might give a remedy.
+<https://www.gap-system.org/Faq/faq.html#4> might give a remedy.

 ### GAP does not work in the remote desktop

 GAP can not be started in the Windows Command Prompt shell (via `gapcmd.bat`) in the remote desktop.
-To start GAP in the remote desktop, use scripts `gap.bat` or `gaprxvt.bat` which should work in such setting.
+To start GAP in the remote desktop, use the script `gap.bat` which should work in such setting.

 ### You get an error message about the `cygwin1.dll`